 It’s finally happened.
 The day Sonos fans have been waiting for has arrived, and you can now use Alexa to control your Sonos speakers.
 Well, mostly.
 The new Sonos One ($199) sounds as awesome as its other products, and, thanks to Amazon’s voice assistant built into the speaker, you can ask it to do a whole bunch of things, from ordering pizza to dimming the lights.
-But Alexa’s integration into the best-sounding speaker yet still has some minor limitations.
+But Alexa’s integration into one of the best smart speakers still has some minor limitations.